LAST UPDATED: 2 November 2021

 - It doesn't support an outright ban on sending horses to slaughterhouses, instead directing a portion of profits to an 'Equine Wellbeing Fund' — which continues to have absolutely no transparency or oversight.

-- And as with all racing practices, this industry-run program will be completely self-regulated (because that's worked out so well for horses so far).
+- And as with all racing practices, this industry-run program will be completely self-regulated (which offers little hope for horses, given that undercover investigations have proven the industry cannot be trusted with their welfare).

 Unless the number of horses being bred by the industry drastically reduces, healthy horses and foals will continue to die.

 Mass horse slaughter has long been accepted by the horse racing industry as the 'cost of doing business'.
-And when you consider that this is an industry that continues to defend the practice of whipping exhausted animals, the use of barbaric 'tongue ties', and the fact that at least one horse dies every three days on Australian racetracks (five deaths in the last six Melbourne Cup days alone)… it really should surprise no-one that not only is this gambling industry continuing to avoid addressing the underlying problem, but is now even claiming that sometimes a slaughterhouse is "the best welfare outcome" for the horses who no longer turn a profit?
+This is an industry that continues to defend the practice of whipping exhausted animals and the use of barbaric 'tongue ties', while ignoring the fact that at least one horse dies every 2.5 days on Australian racetracks and that seven horses have died in the last eight Melbourne Cup races alone.
+It is unsurprising that this gambling industry continues to avoid addressing the underlying problem, and has even claimed that sometimes a slaughterhouse is "the best welfare outcome" for the horses who no longer turn a profit.

 As we have seen with the inherent cruelty and mass-slaughter of dogs in Australia's greyhound racing industry, gambling money and animals are a toxic mix.
 As long as these industries are allowed to continue treating animals as commodities rather than the thinking, feeling, loving individuals that they are — horses and dogs will continue to suffer and die.